Sanjana00/Conway-Game-of-Life/README.md

 Run the file to generate states.
 On each prompt, type 'y' to generate the next state, 'n' to terminate program.

 # About the Code
-gol.py is the memory efficient version of gameoflife.py
+Conway's game of life has been coded on python. gol.py is the memory efficient version of gameoflife.py